HeyAbhiG/Excel-Project/README.md

+# Vrinda-Store-Data-Analysis (Interactive Dashboard creation using MS Excel)
 ## Project Objective
 ### The Vrinda Store wants to create an annual sales report for 2022.
 So that, the owner of the Vrinda store can understand their customers and grow more sales in 2023 & 2024.
+## Data Used

 ### Questions (KPIs)
 - Compare the sales and orders using single chart.
 - Which month got the highest sales and orders?